 Topeka, KS 66601-1128

-Judging will occur in June 2014 and will be conducted by a judges panel selected by Quest Credit Union.
+Judging will occur in June 2016 and will be conducted by a judges panel selected by Quest Credit Union.
 Points based on essay, transcripts, and community activities will be tabulated to determine the winners.
 All decisions are final.
-Winners will be announced no later than June 15, 2014, and will be published in the July issue of the newsletter and on Quest’s web site.
+Winners will be announced no later than July 1, 2016, and will be published on Quest’s web site.

 The first place award is $1,000.
 The second place winner will receive $500.
 Awards may be used to help pay tuition, housing, books or meal costs and will be paid directly to the college/university or technical school by Quest Credit Union.
 There is no restriction to the type or location of the institution in which applicant’s plan to attend, but the applicant’s permanent address must be within Quest Credit Union’s eligible membership areas.